ice4prince/Cmai/README.md

   --skip_extract        skip extracting NPY for antigen embedding.
 Default is False --runEmbed            only run antigen embedding.
 Default is False --runBind             only run binding.
-Default is False --skip_check          skip check and preprocess of input data, only use when it has been done before.
+Default is False --skip_check          skip check and preprocessing of input data, only use when it has been done before.
 Default is
                         False
   --suffix              Adding suffix to antigen id.
 Only use to distinguish same-name antigens.
 The default is False.
   --no_rank             Only export the predicted score but no rank in background BCRs, default is False.
   --verbose             Enable verbose output, default is False.
-  --no_merge            Unable merging output to input, default is False.
+  --no_merge            Disable merging output to input, default is False.
   --move_npy            only move npy files to the desired directory.
 Default is False --gen_npy             extract npy from npz files.
 Default is False --embedBCR            extract the bcr sequences and embeddings to the folder of preprocessed data.
 Default is False --bcr_heatmap         export full embedding results including the heatmap comparison.
 Default is False --debug               Switch to the debug mode and print output step by step.
-Default is False --backBCR_only        Only get the rank in background BCRs.
-Default is False --backAntigen_only    Only get the rank in background antigens.
+Default is False --backBCR_only        Only get the rank computed against the background BCRs.
+Default is False --backAntigen_only    Only get the rank computed against the background antigens.
 Default is False

 ```